-One of the most important decisions we make daily is whether to help someone else.
-Personally, I know that even though my focus is mostly dedicated to myself and the projects I lead or am involved in, there is a part of me that can’t resist helping another person.
-While this may take time away from my work, that doesn’t make it a bad thing.
+One of the most important daily decisions is whether to help someone else.
+I know that even though my focus is mostly dedicated to myself and the projects I lead or am involved in, a part of me can’t resist helping another person.
+While this may take time away from my work, that doesn’t make it bad.
 When I help someone else, they are more likely to return the favor.

 But, there are days and weeks when it seems everyone wants to “pick your brain” or asks for a favor.
 Sure, you can drop everything you’re doing and help everyone who asks, but would that be practical?
 Could you successfully run your business and invest substantial time on coffee meetings and lunches to help others?

 There is no rule that you must repay a favor or give a favor right away, so why can’t we internalize this and be smarter about choosing when we grant favors or let others “pick our brains”?

 Practically speaking, there is no easy way to internalize this thought – even though we are all aware of it.
 Researchers have found that we succumb to the pressure of fulfilling favors due to something called the reciprocity norm.
 The reciprocity norm is one of the most common definitions of appropriate social behaviors.
 It was first suggested by sociologist Alvin Gouldner in a research statement in the 1960s, stating that if someone gives or helps you in any way (no matter how small it may be), you feel obliged to return the favor somehow.